 Detroit Osteopathic Hospital was founded in 1919 on the corner of Highland and 3rd Streets.
 The hospital started out in a converted house with 38 beds donated by Mr. Phillip Gray, eventually moving into an adjacent house, before the first major expansion began in the mid 1930's.

-In 2004, the hospital building got a new lease on life when part of it was renovated and reopened as the Business Entrepreneurship, Science, Technology Academy - or BEST Academy.
+For most of the 1990's the main building was vacant.
+Then, in 2004, the hospital building got a new lease on life when part of it was renovated and reopened as the Business Entrepreneurship, Science, Technology Academy - or BEST Academy.
 The first three floors of the west side of the complex were cleared and renovated into classrooms, while the fourth floor was used for storage.
-While there were early plans to convert the remaining wings of the hospital, this never went beyond the planning stage, and the eastern wings were bricked off and left to fall into ruin as scrappers and vandalism found their way in.
+While there were early plans to convert the remaining wings of the hospital, this never went beyond the planning stage, and the eastern wings were bricked off and left to fall into ruin as scrappers and vandals found their way in.

 Though the school opened with some promise, parent feedback of the school was mostly negative, and BEST Academy closed in the summer of 2012.